sergeyzoloto/java-sandbox/README.md

 ## Executable (.jar)

 Executable JAR files are Java archives that contain an application and its dependencies, along with an entry point specified in the manifest file, making it runnable as a standalone program.
 JAR files are platform-independent, allowing Java applications to be easily distributed and executed on any system with a Java Runtime Environment (JRE).

+`javac \*.java`

+This compiles all Java files in the directory, ensuring there are no compilation errors before packaging.